GalacticFog/docker-pgrepl/README.md

 ---

-There are some improvements to be made to this image.
+There are some improvements to be made to this project:

- 1. Add support for wal archiving
+- [ ] Add support for wal archiving
- 2. Add tool for automatic failover, like repmgr.
+- [ ] Add tool for automatic failover, like repmgr.
+- [ ]

 The image supports all feautures of the official postgres image, so setting postgres password etc, works, but not done in the above examples.